Muthung/Python/Leetcode-Interview-Questions/Graph BFS/Snakes and Ladders/README.md

 Return the least number of moves required to reach the square *n2*.
 If it is not possible to reach the square, return *-1*.

 #### Implementation

+Using Breadth-First Search (BFS) algorithm.

+It takes int account the unique layout of the board, which follows a Boustrophedon pattern, and considers the presence of snakes and ladders.

+The algorithm converts square numbers to row and column coordinates to simulate the player's movement.
+It maintains a queue of possible moves, exploring them step by step while keeping track of the minimum number of moves required to reach each square.

+The process continues until it either reaches the target square (n^2) or determines that it's impossible to reach the last square, returning the minimum number of moves required or -1, respectively.